Arkansas Headwaters Recreation Area

 Cañon City to Lake Pueblo

-The Whitewater Kayak & Recreation Park (WKRP) is located at Centennial Park near the 4th Street Bridge.
+The Whitewater Kayak & Recreation Park is located at Centennial Park near the 4th Street Bridge.
 Below Cañon City, the Arkansas changes into a quiet, meandering great plains river with Class I–II water.
 Cottonwood, willow and water-loving plants along its banks create a riparian zone that is home to an abundance of wildlife.
 Therefore, this stretch of river offers fantastic wildlife viewing and great fishing.

 River Etiquette